junxit/us-congress-bills-110/metadata.md

 - 2007-06-07 — Rules amendment (A001) modified by unanimous consent.
 - 2007-06-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6159)
 - 2007-06-07 — The previous question was ordered pursuant to the rule. (consideration: CR H6158)
+- 2007-06-12 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.